rkrogers/tab-db-migrate/README.md

 - Ensure the site name is correct
 - Check that your account has API access enabled

-### "Failed to query data sources"
+### "Failed to query data sources" or "Failed to query workbooks"
-- Verify your account has permission to view data sources
+- Verify your account has permission to view data sources and workbooks
 - Check that the site name matches your Tableau Cloud site

 ### "Failed to update connection"
-- Ensure your account has permission to modify data source connections
+- Ensure your account has permission to modify data source and workbook connections
 - Verify the new connection details are valid
-- Check that the data source connection supports updates
+- Check that the data source/workbook connection supports updates

 ## Technical Details